Updated April 3rd, 2026

 A supportive home environment helps reinforce the skills they’re learning.
 Creating this space isn’t about being perfect or being stress-free, but it can be a place where your teenager feels safe to grow, waver, and heal.

 Congratulations!
 Your child finished the program!
-Transitioning from PHP to lower levels of care is viewed as a continuous path rather than an endpoint.
+Transitioning from PHP or IOP to lower levels of care is viewed as a continuous path rather than an endpoint.
 This helps teens understand that finishing a program isn’t “graduating” from mental health care but growing into a new version of themselves and their support.
 Success comes through consistent practice of learned skill, maintenance of support, routines, and recognition.

 Helpful conversation topics during the transition of care include reviewing the coping skills your teen found effective during treatment, identifying triggering situations in their daily life, and discussing how to apply those skills in real-world settings outside the program.